-Overloaded trucks can pose hazards and cause accidents, resulting in catastrophic injuries and other damages.
-If you are involved in a truck accident involving overloaded trucks, you may file a claim to receive compensation for the damages.
-However, you must have sufficient evidence to prove the truck’s violation caused the collision.
+Overloaded trucks can pose a significant hazard and cause accidents, resulting in catastrophic injuries and other damages.
+If you are in a truck accident involving overloaded trucks, you may file a claim to receive compensation for the damages.
+However, you must have sufficient evidence to prove that the truck’s violation caused the collision.

 Read on to learn more about the dangers of overloading trucks and how to protect your legal rights in case you are involved in a collision with a truck.